edwardbryant/udacity-movie-trailer-project/README.md

 ### Movie object class

 The Movie object class consists of four class variables, a simple constructor method, and a class method for playing a Movie object's movie trailer.
+The code is located in [media.py](https://github.com/edwardbryant/udacity-movie-trailer-project/blob/master/media.py).

 ##### constructor method